RP

 10 ingredient prep cues

-Egg yolk yolk only, heads romaine lettuce washed, dried, and chopped, and crusty bread torn into irregular 1-inch pieces before you start cooking so the method does not stall.
+Egg yolk yolk only, heads romaine lettuce washed, dried, and chopped, and crusty bread torn into irregular 1-inch pieces before heat goes on.

 Adjustment logic